susuyuanyuan/userlistadvanced/README.md

-# A Advance UserList Demo
+# An Advanced User List Demo

-This project is a demo of a advanced react web app that implement a user list editing functionalities.
+This project is a demo of an advanced react web app that implement common editing functionalities of a user list.

-This project uses mongodb as database, mongoose and express to build up the server and REST API, axios to build up the client to call the API.
+This is a full-stack project utilized the following techniques:

+UI Layer: React

+UI Design: Bootstrap, CSS, HTML

-Redux is used for async state management, "InfiniteScroll" from "react-infinite-scroll-component" is used to implement the infinite dynamic scrolling features.
+State Management: Redux is used for async state management, "InfiniteScroll" from "react-infinite-scroll-component" is used to implement the infinite dynamic scrolling features.

+Server Acccess: Redux Thunk

+Database: mongodb(mongoose)

+Server: ExpressJS/NodeJS to build up the server

+APIs: REST API, axios to build up the client to call the API.

 ## Deployment Link